 We stretched our rule not to drive in the dark and decided to get to the lovely town of Mulege where we have arrived right after sunset, found a modest hotel where to stay, and head out to walk around town and had something to eat.
 It felt like a very long day.

 We decided to take it slow and explore all the beaches in Bahia Conception.
 We didn’t have enough of those views.

-It was too cold to swim, but the scene was extremely delightful and the sun warm enough to enjoy laying on the beach for a while.
+It was too cold to swim, but the scene was extremely delightful and the sun was warm enough to enjoy laying on the beach for a while.

-The coastline around the bay was made of multiple smaller bays, most of them were like little villages made of Motorhomes from retired people, the majority from USA or Canada who decided to spent their time off work driving around Baja or just hanging out there.
+The coastline around the bay was made of multiple smaller bays, most of them were like little villages made of Motorhomes from retired people, the majority from the USA or Canada who decided to spend their time off work driving around Baja or just hanging out there.

 Every now and then we bumped into beautiful villas right on the beach.
-By the sunset, we reached Loreto where we found accommodation for the night and planned for the next day.
+By sunset, we reached Loreto where we found accommodation for the night and planned for the next day.